-- Music video history and evolution
+- Music video history

 - Music video budgeting, planning and pitching